Call-for-Code/Embrace-Judicial-Reform/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
-about: Create a new idea proposal for discussion
+about: Start a conversation about a a new idea
 title: ''
 labels: ''
 assignees: ''